Ficodes/perseo-fe/documentation/setup.md

 $ docker ps
 ```

-- Now you're ready to use Perseo as instructed in the [User & Programmer Manual](../user/index.md).
+- Now you're ready to use Perseo as instructed in the [User & Programmers Manual](usermanual.md).

 - When you are done experimenting, remember to teardown the compose.